-The Company has established an Audit and Risk Committee.
-Following the appointment of Richard S Treagus and Bruce A Hancox to the board on 9 July 2014, these independent, non-executive directors formed the committee.
+The members of the Audit and Risk Committee are Richard S Treagus and Bruce A Hancox. being independent, nonexecutive directors.

-Details of directors' qualifications and attendance at audit committee meetings are set out in the directors' report on pages 5 to 7.
+Details of directors' qualifications and attendance at audit committee meetings are set out in the directors' report on pages 4 to 5.

-During the 2015 financial year, the committee's composition did not comply with the Principles in that it did not include at least three members but was was suitably structured and qualified to fully discharge its responsibilities at the relevant stage of the Company's development.
+During the 2016 financial year, the committee's composition did not comply with the Principles in that it did not include at least three members but was suitably structured and qualified to fully discharge its responsibilities at the relevant stage of the Company's development.